15 Jan Tokyo with kids – our guide to a family holiday

 It is also possible to walk across the Rainbow Bridge into Odaiba.

 If you are in Tokyo for a while, consider taking a break from the city to explore some of its surroundings.
 Some of the more popular destinations such as Nikko or the Fuji Five Lakes are 2 hours from Tokyo which can be difficult to achieve in a day with kids.
 We chose to visit the closer area of Kamakura and Enoshima.
 It was great to explore a different area, we felt a little short of time but we could have planned our day better.
 Another option for a day trip less than an hour from central Tokyo is Mount Takao.
 This gives you a chance to enjoy nature with hiking trails leading up the mountain.
-There is also a cable car that runs half way up.
-Read our full day trip post here.
+There is also a cable car that runs halfway up.

 Getting around Tokyo with kids

-The Yamonote line circle’s all of Tokyo’s major spots in a loop.
+The Yamanote line circle’s all of Tokyo’s major spots in a loop.
 Hop on and off where you like.

 There are other lines as well as subways connecting the different areas.
 Trains always run on time and stations are clean.
 The convenience of Tokyo’s trains is one of the reasons we find travelling the city easy with kids.